lunakittyyy/OmniSounds/README.md

 OmniSounds is loosely based upon SoundReplacer's patches, but it is largely written from scratch.

 ### Usage
+OmniSounds is only tested on **Beat Saber 1.39.1**.
+It will likely work on other versions but I can't promise anything.
 When starting the game with OmniSounds for the first time, a ``OmniSounds`` folder will appear, with two subfolders ``BadSliceSounds`` and ``SliceSounds``.

 Put as many files as you want in either of these folders in the following formats: ``".mp3", ".ogg", ".wav", ".flac", ".aiff", ".aif", ".mod", ".it", ".s3m", ".xm"``